We should set up an agency. Kathy Nightingale:

 Live Action TV

-- The Good Life: About a couple named Tom and Barbara Good, who start a farm in their garden to simplify their lives.
+- The Good Life: About a couple named Tom and Barbara Good, who quit the rat race and start a farm in their garden to simplify their lives.

 - Rosemary And Thyme: About a pair of gardeners and amateur sleuths named Rosemary Boxer and Laura Thyme.
 This one was a bit much even for the British, and was widely mocked; the Doctor Who page quote is probably a specific reference to this.